 NSW SCHOOL TERMS ...
-AND TRAFFIC FLOW PEAKS
+AND motor TRAFFIC FLOW PEAKS

-when schools are "in term" the Motor traffic is heavier
+when schools are "in term" the Motor traffic conditions are heavier

 When BiciSport members are riding on public roads they need to develop adequate cycling skills for the safety of themselves and other road users.

-* Refrain from following poor cycling conduct (especially when wearing the sponsor`s team clothing).
-Understand that your cycling conduct is an example to other cyclists in the training group.
+- Refrain from following poor cycling conduct (especially when wearing the sponsor`s team clothing).
+Understand that your cycling conduct is an example to other cyclists in the group.

-* Assist the training group safety by alerting following riders of dangerous potholes or debris on the road.
+- Assist the group safety by alerting following riders of dangerous potholes or debris on the road.
 You can alert other riders by pointing to the pothole, or simply yelling out a word of caution.

-* While BiciSport team clothing is a very smart looking kit - it is not compulsory to wear BiciSport team clothing on training rides.
+- BiciSport team clothing is a very smart looking kit - it is not compulsory to wear BiciSport team clothing on group rides.

-Some tips to save your skin when training or racing in a bunch -
+Some tips to save your skin when group riding or racing in a bunch -

 - sudden changes of direction should be avoided